Project 8: Object-Oriented Physics Simulation

 def undraw(self)- undraw the visualization objects.

-def getPosition(self)- return the position as a 2-element tuple.
+def getPosition(self)- return the position as a 2-element list.

-def setPosition(self, px, py)- update the Block's position.
-The function must also update the graphics object's position.
+def setPosition(self, pos)- update the Block's position given a 2-element list as an argument.
+The function must also update the graphics objects' positions.

-def getVelocity(self)- return the Block's velocity as a 2-element tuple.
+def getVelocity(self)- return the Block's velocity as a 2-element list.

 def getAcceleration(self)- return the Block's acceleration as a 2-element tuple.